-PFSweb, Inc.

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS June 27, 2014
+PFSweb, Inc. NOTICE OF ANNUAL MEETING OF STOCKHOLDERS June 29, 2016

-The Annual Meeting of Stockholders of PFSweb, Inc. (the "Company") will be held on Friday, June 27, 2014 at 10:00 a.m. at Hilton Garden Inn, Allen, Texas, for the following purposes:
+The Annual Meeting of Stockholders of PFSweb, Inc. (the "Company") will be held on Wednesday, June 29, 2016 at 10:00 a.m. at Hilton Garden Inn, Allen, Texas, for the following purposes:

-- To elect four directors; - 2.
-To approve an amendment to our 2005 Employee Stock and Incentive Plan to increase the number of shares of Common Stock issuable thereunder by 800,000 shares; - 3.
-To approve, on a non-binding, advisory basis, the compensation of the Company's named executive officers; - 4.
-To ratify the appointment of Grant Thornton LLP as the Company's independent auditors for the fiscal year ending December 31, 2014; and - 5.
-To transact such other business as may properly come before the meeting or any adjournment thereof.
+- 1. To elect seven directors; - 2.
+To approve an amendment to our 2005 Employee Stock and Incentive Plan to increase the number of shares of Common Stock issuable thereunder by 1,000,000 shares; - 3.
+To approve, on a non-binding, advisory basis, the compensation of the Company's Named Executive Officers; and - 4.
+To ratify the appointment of BDO USA, LLP as the Company's independent auditors for the fiscal year ended December 31, 2016.

-The Board of Directors has fixed the close of business on May 9, 2014 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
+The Board of Directors has fixed the close of business on May 13, 2016 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
 Each stockholder, even though he or she may presently intend to attend the Annual Meeting, is requested to execute and date the enclosed proxy card and return it without delay in the enclosed postage-paid envelope.
 Any stockholder present at the Annual Meeting may withdraw his or her proxy card and vote in person on each matter properly brought before the Annual Meeting.
 Stockholders holding shares in street name must obtain a legal proxy from their broker, bank or other holder of record and present it to the inspectors of election with their ballot to be able to vote at the Annual Meeting.